cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

   public key.
 2. The client input message has high entropy.

-The interface in {{salted-interface}} is designed to explicitly inject fresh entropy alongside each message to satisfy condition (2).
-As such, this interface is safe for all application use cases.
+The named variants that use message randomization -- RSABSSA-SHA384-PSS-Randomized and RSABSSA-SHA384-PSSZERO-Randomized -- explicitly inject fresh entropy alongside each message to satisfy condition (2).
+As such, these variants are safe for all application use cases.

-Note that this interface effectively means that the resulting signature is always randomized.
+Note that these variants effectively mean that the resulting signature is always randomized.
 As such, this interface is not suitable for applications that require deterministic signatures.
-See {{det-sigs}} for more details.

-## Randomized and Deterministic Signatures {#det-sigs}

-When sLenInBytes > 0, the PSS salt is a randomly generated string chosen when a message is encoded.
+## PSS Salt Choice

+For variants that have a non-zero PSS salt, it is important that this salt is generated randomly.
-This means the resulting signature is non-deterministic.
-As a result, two signatures over the same message will be different.
-If the salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is not present in the signed message.
+If the PSS salt is not generated randomly, or is otherwise constructed maliciously, it might be possible for the salt to encode information that is not present in the signed message.
 For example, the salt might be maliciously constructed to encode the local IP address of the client.
-As a result, APIs SHOULD NOT allow clients to provide the salt directly; see {{apis}} for API considerations.
+As a result, implementations SHOULD NOT allow clients to provide the salt directly.

-When sLenInBytes = 0, the PSS salt is empty and the resulting signature is deterministic.
-Such signatures may be useful for applications wherein the only desired source of entropy is the input message.
-Note, however, that this can be unsafe if the input message does not have sufficient entropy; see {{message-entropy}} for more details.

-Applications that use deterministic signatures SHOULD carefully analyze the security implications, taking into account the possibility of adversarially generated signer keys as described in {{message-entropy}}.
-When it is not clear whether an application requires deterministic or randomized signatures, applications SHOULD use randomized signatures, and the salted interface described in {{salted-interface}} SHOULD be used.

 ## Key Substitution Attacks